 You would work both alone and as part of a team, liaising with other professionals, such as architects and painters and decorators.

-You usually need an HND or degree in interior or 3D: interior design, or an HND or degree in design with a suitable specialism.
+You usually need an HND (SCQF Level 8) or degree (SCQF Level 9) in interior or 3D: interior design, or an HND or degree in design with a suitable specialism.

 Entry requirements for a suitable HND are usually 2 Highers, and for a degree 4-5 Highers, normally including English and Art and Design.